 Trajectories defining the atomic displacement of the tetracene molecule for each calculated vibrational mode observed in the experimental data are schematically depicted in Fig. 4.
-The vibrational modes of tetracene can be divided into two types of motions, occurring either within or perpendicular to the ab crystal plane.
-Comparison of the vibrational trajectories with the peak shifts observed in the INS data indicates that vibrational modes occurring within the ab crystal plane are affected by the application of pressure and those perpendicular remain unaffected.
-Because the vibrational modes do not indicate a discrete change in behavior upon transition to the high pressure structural phase, it appears that the phase transition does not affect the dynamic behavior of the molecules within the resolution and pressure range of these experiments.
+The vibrational modes of tetracene can transition to the high pressure a discrete change in behavior upon structural phase, it appears that the phase transition does not affect the dynamic behavior of the molecules within the resolution and pressure neutron scattering to investigate the physical properties of tetracene as a function of pressure.
+The conduction mechanism appears to be more strongly dependent on the structural arrangement of molecules within the crystal lattice, most likely associated behavior of the molecules.
+Further studies on a series of molecules will indicate whether this observation is generic to all organic semiconductors or unique to tetracene.